jcodezy/terraform-first/README.md

 # Terraform
-Creating some AWS resources with Terraform, with remote back end
+### Creating some AWS resources with Terraform, using a remote backend.